₹ 2 lakh – ₹ 80 lakh

-What is business environment?
+What is the business environment?

 The business environment comprises all internal and external factors that impact a company's functioning.
 Internally, it includes employees, management, and operations.
 Externally, factors such as customer needs, market demand, government policies, technological advancements, economic fluctuations, and social trends play significant roles.
 This environment is dynamic, constantly evolving, and directly influences a company's strategic decisions, operational efficiencies, and overall performance.
-By understanding the business environment meaning, organizations can anticipate changes, identify opportunities for growth, mitigate risks, and align their strategies to achieve sustainable success in a competitive marketplace.
+By understanding the business environment meaning, organisations can anticipate changes, identify opportunities for growth, mitigate risks, and align their strategies to achieve sustainable success in a competitive marketplace.
 Adaptability to these diverse influences is key to thriving amidst evolving business landscapes.
-Recognizing and capitalizing on a business opportunity within this environment can lead to significant growth.
+Recognising and capitalising on a business opportunity within this environment can lead to significant growth.

 Why is it important to understand a business environment?